suyashkumar/getbin/README.md

 ```sh
 curl -LJ "https://bin.suyash.io/suyashkumar/ssl-proxy?os=darwin" | tar xvz
 ```
 Generally, the server software attempts to detect your OS (and in the future, architecture) automatically from your `User-Agent`, but also allows you to specify your own intentions as seen with `curl` above.
+We're piping into `tar` here because the original release assets are compressed, but you can:

 #### Uncompress on the fly
 If you want to not bother with piping into tar or zip as above, the server can decompress on the fly to serve you the binary (assuming it is the only file in the archive):